kubewarden/community/security-self-assesment.md

    In addition, each policy has a `spec.contextAwareResources` field that lists which resources from the cluster the policy is allowed to query about.
-In case that a policy Wasm module tries to access resources that the Policy CR didn't declare in its `spec.contextAwareResources`, said query is blocked and reported to the administrators.
+In case that a policy Wasm module tries to access resources that the Policy CR didn't declare in its `spec.contextAwareResources`, that query is blocked and reported to the administrators.

 9. Audit Scanning: